scalableminds/webknossos/docs/users.md

   - __Member:__ A regular wK user account.
 Members are only able to access datasets of their respective teams and can create annotations for those.
 Further, they can work on tasks created by their `Team Manager` or an `Admin`.
 They are only able to access their own annotations or [annotations shared with them](./sharing.md).

   - __Team Manager:__ Manage a specific team.
 Team Managers can administrate and create [Tasks, Task Types, and Projects](./tasks.md) belonging to their respective teams.
-They also can activate newly registered users and assign/remove new users to theirs teams.
+They also can activate newly registered users and assign/remove users to/from their teams.
 Team managers can access all annotations belonging to users of their respective teams.
 Similarly to regular `Members`, they are only able to access datasets of their respective teams and can create annotations for those.

 **On an organizational level:**